Feodor Lynen

 Feodor Felix Konrad Lynen (/de/; 6 April 1911 – 6 August 1979) was a German biochemist.
-In 1964 he won the Nobel Prize in Physiology or Medicine together with Konrad Bloch for their discoveries concerning the mechanism and regulation of cholesterol and fatty acid metabolism while he was director of the Max-Planck Institute for Cellular Chemistry in Munich.
+In 1964, he won the Nobel Prize in Physiology or Medicine together with Konrad Bloch for their discoveries concerning the mechanism and regulation of cholesterol and fatty acid metabolism while he was director of the Max-Planck Institute for Cellular Chemistry in Munich.

 Biography

 Feodor Lynen was born in Munich on 6 April 1911.
 His parents were Wilhelm Lynen, who taught mechanical engineering, and Frieda née Prym, whose father was an industrialist.
-He started his studies at the chemistry department of Munich University in 1930 and graduated in March 1937 under Heinrich Wieland with the work: "On the Toxic Substances in Amanita".
+He started his studies at the chemistry department of the Ludwig-Maximilians-Universität München (LMU) in 1930 and graduated in March 1937 under Heinrich Wieland with the work: "On the Toxic Substances in Amanita".
 Lynen remained in Germany throughout World War II.
-In 1942 he became a chemistry lecturer at the Munich University.
-In 1947 he became an assistant professor and in 1953 a professor of biochemistry.
-From 1954 onwards he was director of the Max-Planck Institute for Cellular Chemistry in Munich, a position which was created for him at the instigation of two senior scientists, Otto Warburg and Otto Hahn.
+In 1942, he became a chemistry lecturer at LMU.
+In 1947, he became an assistant professor and in 1953 a professor of biochemistry.
+From 1954 onwards, he was director of the Max-Planck Institute for Cellular Chemistry in Munich, a position which was created for him at the instigation of two senior scientists, Otto Warburg and Otto Hahn.
 In 1972, that institute was merged into the newly founded Max-Planck Institute of Biochemistry in 1972.
 Also in 1972, Lynen was named President of the Gesellschaft Deutscher Chemiker (GDCh).

 In 1964, he won the Nobel Prize in Physiology or Medicine together with Konrad Bloch for their discoveries concerning the mechanism and regulation of cholesterol and fatty acid metabolism.
 These discoveries took many years to work out.
 The Nobel Committee felt that this was important because understanding the metabolism of sterols and fatty acids could reveal how cholesterol affects heart disease and stroke.
 His Nobel Lecture on 11 December 1964 was 'The pathway from "activated acetic acid" to the terpenes and fatty acids'.

 Working mostly separately, Lynen and Bloch both discovered the steps that created squalene and turned the squalene into cholesterol.
 Initially, Lynen found that acetate activated by coenzyme A was required to start the process.
 He discovered the chemical structure of acetyl-coenzyme A, which was required for a detailed understanding of the biochemical pathways.
 He also learned that biotin, or Vitamin B7, was required in the process.